-Iowa Army Ammunition Plant (IAAAP) produces and delivers component assembly and medium- and large-caliber ammunition items for the DOD, using modern production methods in support of worldwide operations.
+Iowa Army Ammunition Plant (IAAAP) produces and Plant.
+Production increased during the Vietnam War and delivers component assembly and medium- and largesome of the plant was modernized in the 1970s.
+IAAAP caliber ammunition items for the DOD, using modern is a government-owned, contractor-operated installation. production methods in support of worldwide operations.
+The current contractor is American Ordnance.